Tool Learning 1 - Use Fuzzilli on Real Targets

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh #Choose 1 after this

-All the tool included rustc, cargo and rustup will be located in ~/.cargo/bin.
-It can be added into PATH environment variable. try rustc --version to check rust has been installed or not.
-If want to uninstall, try rustup self uninstall.
+All tools, including rustc, cargo, and rustup, will be located in ~/.cargo/bin.
+Add this directory to the PATH environment variable.
+Run rustc --version to check whether Rust has been installed.
+To uninstall it, run rustup self uninstall.